lindayi/distdiff/README.md

 - Support for Cohen's d and Hedges' g for effect size

-- Support for customize thresholds for effect size
+- Support for customizing thresholds for effect size

 ## References
 Please consider citing the following paper when using this package and the visualization style of effect size: